John Jarratt - 2021

-John from the North of England was, for 43 years, a commercial artist during which he played many roles and produced many forms of art.
+John, from the North of England, was for 43 years a commercial artist, during time which he played many roles and produced many forms of art.
 Mostly, however, his work related to preparation for print with type casting, heavy duty lettering in the days before Letraset, model making, photography, cartooning . . . the list goes on.
 For the last thirteen years of his career he worked steadily at doing everything on the Mac at a time of great change in the advertising industry.

 Leaving it all behind in 2000 he felt it time to become a 'proper' artist and took up watercolours.
 After a few successful years with this medium he branched into pastels followed by acrylics and finally, his greatest love, oils.